Naveen8682/Note-Sharing/README.md

 PREREQUISITES

-Python Version >> 3.7.8
+1.Python Version >> 3.7.8
-Virtualenv setup
+2.Virtualenv setup

 Features

-A registerd user can access all the notes shared/added by the admin Can download the pdfs can request specific notes
+1.A registerd user can access all the notes shared/added by the admin 2.Can download the pdfs
+3.can request specific notes
-Admin can handle all the feattures like adding/updating/deleting the notes/users and can have overall control. sqlite3 database
+4.Admin can handle all the feattures like adding/updating/deleting the notes/users and can have overall control.
-Give It 🌟 if u find it useful.
+5.sqlite3 database

 How to Run this project?